tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 attack is of concern when there is a large asymmetry of request/response message sizes.

-With the exception of order protection and non-replayability, the security guarantees for DTLS 1.3 are the same as TLS 1.3.
-While TLS always provides order protection and non-replayability, DTLS does not provide order protection and may not provide replay protection.
+With the exception of order protection, the security guarantees for DTLS 1.3 are the same as TLS 1.3.
+While TLS always provides order protection, DTLS preserves the datagram semantics of the underlying transport and therefore does not provide order protection.

 Unlike TLS implementations, DTLS implementations SHOULD NOT respond to invalid records by terminating the connection.

 TLS 1.3 requires replay protection for 0-RTT data (or rather, for connections that use 0-RTT data; see Section 8 of {{TLS13}}).
-DTLS provides an optional per-record replay-protection mechanism, since datagram protocols are inherently subject to message reordering and replay.
+DTLS provides a mandatory per-record replay-protection mechanism for application data, since datagram protocols are inherently subject to message reordering and replay.
 These two replay-protection mechanisms are orthogonal, and neither mechanism meets the requirements for the other.